REGISTERING FOR CAMP?

-While there is no guarantee that F&W will be able to meet each family’s request for financial assistance, especially if their request is far outside the ranges in the above rate tables, we anticipate making over $800,000 in financial support in 2023.
-Our awards are made based on each family’s financial situation and range from a few hundred dollars to the full cost of camp, less a deposit.
-This program is expansive beyond just tuition remission- our Affordable for All initiative provides funds to families to defray the total cost of camp—tuition, as well as gear and/or F&W’s scheduled transportation shuttles, typically from Boston and New York City for our overnight camps, and from Woodstock, VT for Barn Day Camp
+While there is no guarantee that F&W will be able to meet each family’s request for financial assistance, especially if their request is far outside the ranges in the above rate tables, we anticipate making over $800,000 in financial support in 2024, thanks to our generous community of donors.
+Our determinations are made based on each family’s financial situation and range from a few hundred dollars to the full cost of camp, less a deposit.
+This program is expansive beyond just tuition remission- our Affordable for All initiative provides funds to families to defray the total cost of camp—tuition, as well as gear and/or F&W’s scheduled transportation shuttles, typically from Boston and New York City for our overnight camps, and from Woodstock, VT for Barn Day Camp.

-In addition to making awards directly to camp families, we also partner with intermediary organizations such as the St Regis Mohawk Tribe Education Division (NY), Anne Shore Sleep-Away Camp Program (NYC), Vermont Migrant Education Program, and more!
-We actively seek new partnerships, and if you would like to recommend an organization to us, please contact email@example.com.
+In addition to offering tuition remission directly to camp families, we also partner with intermediary organizations such as the St Regis Mohawk Tribe Education Division (NY), 1199 SEIU Anne Shore Sleep-Away Camp Program (NYC), Vermont Migrant Education Program, and more!
+We actively seek new partnerships, and if you would like to recommend an organization to us, please contact firstname.lastname@example.org.

 The Campership Process